What does a Organizational Development Specialist do?

 Responsibilities:

-- Conduct organizational assessments to identify areas for improvement and growth.
+- Conduct assessments to identify areas of improvement and opportunities for growth.

-- Design and facilitate training programs and workshops to enhance employee skills and knowledge.
+- Design and facilitate training programs and workshops to enhance employee skills and capabilities.

 - Monitor and evaluate the effectiveness of organizational development initiatives.